Giants’ Graves, Halton Gill, North Yorkshire

 ‘X’ roughly marks the spot

-We were fortunate & taken here by the renowned local megalith authority, Pete Glastonbury – but without Pete’s help you might be ambling here & there for quite a while.
+We were fortunate and taken here by the renowned local megalith authority, Pete Glastonbury – but without Pete’s help you might be ambling here and there for quite a while.
 It’s on the eastern side of The Ridgeway, down the slope past the stone known as The Polisher, across the flatland sea of many rocks until it begins rising again a few hundred yards east.
 Where a long straight embankment rises up a few feet (a boundary line), the rock’s just a few yards above it.
-Walk around!
+Walk back and forth around here and you’ll eventually find it!

 Archaeology & History